arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Spring Boot Introduction.md

   - ssl and cypher configuration
   - Multiple connectors

-- For servlet stack applications, spring-boot-starter-web includes Tomcat by default, but you can use jetty or undertow instead.
+- For servlet stack applications, spring-boot-starter-web includes `Tomcat` by default, but you can use `Jetty` or `Undertow` instead.
 - For reactive stack applications, the spring-boot-starter-webflux includes Reactor Netty by default but you can use tomcat, jetty, or undertow instead.
 - You can finally create a war and run a spring boot application inside another application server.